yWorks/yfiles-for-html-demos/demos/tutorial-graph-builder/04-group-nodes/README.md

 ]
 ```

 As an alternative to having the type encoded in the `id`, you can also add another property which identifies the group items.
-In both cases, it is not necessary to mark the group items unless you want to treat them differently from other items, e.g. visualize them differently.
+In both cases, it is not necessary to mark the group items unless you want to treat them differently from other items, e.g., visualize them differently.

 You can use `GraphBuilder.createGroupNodes` to import the group nodes data.
 Then, these nodes are automatically visualized with the default group node style.

 ```
-const nodesSource = graphBuilder.createNodesSource({
+graphBuilder.createNodesSource({
   data: nodeData.filter((item) => item.id.startsWith('item')),
   id: (item) => item.id,
   parentId: (item) => item.parentId
 })

-const groupNodesSource = graphBuilder.createGroupNodesSource({
+graphBuilder.createGroupNodesSource({
   data: nodeData.filter((item) => item.id.startsWith('group')),
   id: (item) => item.id,
   parentId: (item) => item.parentId